NOTE 2.1 - MATERIAL ACCOUNTING POLICIES

 The Company has generally concluded that it is the principal in its revenue arrangements because it typically controls the goods before transferring them to the customer.

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
-The transaction price of goods sold is net of variable considerable on account of trade discounts and rebates offered by the Company as part of the contract.
+The transaction price of goods sold is net of variable considerable on account of trade discounts and volume rebates and incentives etc. offered by the Company as part of the contract.

 Amounts disclosed as revenue are net of returns and allowances.
 The Company collects goods and services tax on behalf of the government and therefore, these are not economic benefits flowing to the Company.
 Hence, these are excluded from the revenue.